 - 1. We are responsible for the fair presentation of the financial statements and stewardship information in conformity with U.S. generally accepted accounting principles. - 2.
 The financial statements are fairly presented in conformity with U.S. generally accepted accounting principles. - 3.
-We have made available to you all - a. financial records and related data; - b. where applicable, minutes of meetings of the Board of Directors [or other similar bodies, such as congressional oversight committees] or summaries of actions of recent meetings for which minutes have not been prepared; and - c. communications from the Office of Management and Budget (OMB) concerning noncompliance with or deficiencies in financial reporting practices. - 4.
-There are no material transactions that have not been properly recorded in the accounting records underlying the financial statements or disclosed in the notes to the financial statements.
+We have made available to you all - a. financial records and related data; - where applicable, minutes of meetings of the Board of Directors [or other similar bodies, such as congressional oversight committees] or summaries of actions of recent meetings for which minutes have not been prepared; and - c. communications from the Office of Management and Budget (OMB) concerning noncompliance with or deficiencies in financial reporting practices.